 Generally, the larger the court fine the longer the court will permit for the fine to be paid.
 You or your legal representative may also be able to argue as to any extenuating circumstances why your payment period should be longer.
 You don’t have to pay the fine all at once in one big payment.
 You could make multiple smaller payments, so long as the full amount is paid to the court before your payment deadline.

 Sometimes you can.
-If your licence has been suspended for an unpaid fine, you could speak to a court clerk about filing an Application For An Extension Of Time To Pay Fine.
+If your license has been suspended for an unpaid fine, you could speak to a court clerk about filing an Application For An Extension Of Time To Pay Fine.
 You would need to fill this form out and file it with the court.
 The court will then have a Justice of the Peace review your application and decide whether to approve or deny it.
 The Justice of the Peace may consider factors such as how old the fine is and whether or not you have been making an effort to pay it off within your means.

 What Happens If I Don’t File My Ticket?